Boy Scouts chief apologizes for Trump political comments

 "They were pretty excited he was there," she said, adding they were "probably one of the most energetic crowds" she'd seen the president address.

-Trump's appearance was widely panned for mixing encouragement of Scouting with out-of-place political mentions, including a joke about firing his Health and Human Services secretary should healthcare efforts fail in Congress and a replay of how he won the 2016 presidential election, despite fake news and fake polls.
+Trump's appearance was widely panned for mixing encouragement of Scouting with out-of-place political mentions, including a joke about firing his Health and Human Services secretary should health care efforts fail in Congress.
+He also delivered a replay of how he won the 2016 presidential election despite fake news and fake polls.

 "Who the hell wants to speak about politics in front of Boy Scouts?"
-Trump said before offering a meandering series of thoughts about healthcare, President Barack Obama, and the "cesspool or sewer" of Washington, D.C.
+Trump said before offering a meandering series of thoughts about health care, President Barack Obama, and the "cesspool or sewer" of Washington.